 Application for Federal Assistance SF-424

 16. Congressional Districts Of:

 a.
 Applicant 35,20 b.
 Program/Project 35,20

-Attach an additional list of Program/Project Congressional Districts if needed.
+Attach an additional list of Program/Project Congressional Distri

 Add Attachment Delete Attachment View Attachment

 17. Proposed Project:

 a.
 Start Date: b.
 End Date:

 18. Estimated Funding (\$):

 a.
-Federal 5,491,627.00
+Federal 5,100,964.00

 b.
 Applicant

-c, State
+c.
+State 1

 d.
-Local
+Local 1

 e.
 Other

 f.
 Program Income

-g_TOTAL 5,491,627.00
+g.
+TOTAL 5,100,964.00

-19. Is Application Subject to Review By State Under Executive Order 12372 Process?
+19. Is Application Subject to Review By State Under Exe ecutive Order 12372 Process?

 a.
-This application was made available to the State under the Executive Order 12372 Process for review on
+This application was made available to the State und

 b.
 Program is subject to E.O.
-12372 but has not been selected by the State for review.
+12372 but has not been seen seen seen seen seen seen seen

-c.
+🔀 c.
 Program is not covered by E.O.
 12372.

 20. Is the Applicant Delinquent On Any Federal Debt?
-(If "Yes," provide explanation in attachment.)
+(If Yes No If "Yes," provide explanation in attachment.)

-☐ Yes ☐ No

 If "Yes", provide explanation and attach

 Add Attachment Delete Attachment View Attachment

 21. By signing this application, I certify (1) to the statements contained in the list of certifications and (2) that the statements herein are true, complete and accurate to the best of my knowledge.
 I also provide the required assurances and agree to comply with any resulting terms if I accept an award.
 I am aware that any false, fictitious, or fraudulent statements or claims may subject me to criminal, civil, or administrative penalties.
-(U.S. Code, Title 218, Section 1001)
+(U.S. Code, Title 218, Section 1001) I AGREE

-★ I AGREE

-The list of certifications and assurances, or an internet site where you may obtain this list, is contained in the announcement or agency specific instructions.
+pecific instructions. where you may obtain this list, is contained in the announcement or agency

 Authorized Representative:

-Prefix: Mrs. First Name: Laura
+Prefix: Mrs. Firs rst Name: Laura

-Middle Name:
+liddle Name:

 Last Name: Salinas-Martinez

-Suffix:
+uffix:

 Title: Grants Administrator

 Telephone Number: 210-207-5470 Fax Number: 210-207-5480

 Email: laura.salinas@sanantonio.gov

-Signature of Authorized Representative: Laura Salinas-Martinez Date Signed: \$-15-18
+Signature of Authorized Representative: Date Signed: 08/15/2019